Rock the Quarantine: Fearless Friday!

 Conversely, I believe, we can DECIDE on the front end of the hard times that we will face whatever is to come with courage.
 We can choose to live fearlessly.

+Now, forgiveness is another can of worms that we are not going to open right now, but, I think I made the point clear, that we can choose to forgive, to live fearlessly.
 And we MUST choose every time.
 The fireman must choose whether or not to run toward the fire.
 The mountain climber must choose which hold to take next to move up.
 The married couple must choose whether or not to seek counseling for their troubles.
 The child must choose to raise their hand in class to offer up their answer.
 Courage is always a choice.

 So in these days of unsettling situations; in these days of shelter-in-place and social distancing; in these days of uncertain economy and unknown outcomes, we must choose to live fearlessly.
 We must not allow our fear to consume us, to direct us and make decisions for us that will lead to our mental, spiritual, and physical destruction.
 Fear and anxiety deplete emotional resources, steal from the immune system and weigh so heavily on the spirit of faith and hope that the soul soon reaches the point of desperation.